Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-11-data-reovery-policy-template.md

 ### **Key Aspects of This Policy:**

-âœ… **Defines structured data backup and recovery processes.**
+✅ **Defines structured data backup and recovery processes.**
-âœ… **Ensures that backups are securely stored and protected from tampering.**
+✅ **Ensures that backups are securely stored and protected from tampering.**
-âœ… **Requires periodic data recovery testing to validate readiness.**
+✅ **Requires periodic data recovery testing to validate readiness.**
-âœ… **Supports compliance with industry regulations and best practices.**
+✅ **Supports compliance with industry regulations and best practices.**

 This document **presents the CISv8 Data Recovery Policy Template** and includes **additional information on how organizations may implement it**, along with a **generalized example of its application in the Proxmox Astronomy Lab**.